iluvcapra/wavinfo/docs/source/metadata_scopes/bext.rst

 recording application or equipment), the date and time of recording and a time reference for timecode synchronization.

-The :py:attr:`coding_history` is designed to contain a record of every conversion performed on the audio file.
+The :py:attr:`coding_history<wavinfo.wave_bext_reader.WavBextReader.coding_history>` is designed to contain a record of every conversion performed on the audio file.

-In this example (from a Sound Devices 702T) the bext metadata contains scene/take slating information in the :py:attr:`description`.
-Here also the :py:attr:`originator_ref` is a serial number conforming to EBU Rec 99.
+In this example (from a Sound Devices 702T) the bext metadata contains scene/take slating information in the :py:attr:`description<wavinfo.wave_bext_reader.WavBextReader.description>`.
+Here also the :py:attr:`originator_ref<wavinfo.wave_bext_reader.WavBextReader.originator_ref>` is a serial number conforming to EBU Rec 99.

 If the bext metadata conforms to `EBU 3285 v1`_, it will contain the WAV's 32 or 64 byte `SMPTE